dveschetti/arduino-js/Proximity/README.md

 <a href="https://www.youtube.com/watch?v=2L8YYJpfuvE">If you have problems look here.</a>

 ## How to use
 Open the folder on visual studio code.
-PingFirmata must be loaded onto Arduino-compatible boards to enable this component: <br/>
+PingFirmata must be loaded onto Arduino-compatible boards to enable the proximity component: <br/>
 ```
 $ npm install nodebots-interchange
 ```